continuedev/continue/CONTRIBUTING.md

 ## 🧑‍💻 Contributing Code

+> Please make PRs to the `preview` branch.
+We use this to first test changes in a pre-release version of the extension.

 ### Environment Setup

 VS Code is assumed for development as Continue is primarily a VS Code tool at the moment.
 Most of the setup and running is automated through VS Code tasks and launch configurations.